ubc-web-services/patches/README.md

 Adds an image to the Campus Wide Login link when using SimpleSAML.
 The image must reside in your theme at '/img/cwl-login-btn.gif"

+## drupal8-smtp-config-timeout.patch

+Similar to below to add a config timeout to Drupal 8 SMTP module for establishing a connection to the UBC Mail server.

 ## smtp.phpmailer.inc.mail.ubc.ca.patch

 Patches the Drupal 7 SMTP module with the required settings for establishing a connection to the UBC Mail server.